 3. You’ll sound the same as everyone else

-Like the latest fad, sales tactics quickly come in to favor because they work for while, but then quickly become so pervasive and cliché you can’t help but cringe when you’re exposed to them.
+Like the latest fad, sales tactics quickly come in to favor because they work for a while, but then quickly become so pervasive and cliché you can’t help but cringe when you’re exposed to them.
 Perhaps it’s a cold connection request on LinkedIn quickly followed by a sales pitch the moment you accept.
-Maybe it’s receiving a first-time email with a subject line that begins with “Re:” in attempt to boost open rates.
+Maybe it’s receiving a first-time email with a subject line that begins with “Re:” in an attempt to boost open rates.
 Or even better, the old alligator email.
 News flash; you sound the same as everyone else, and in the sea of sameness, you will be ignored!
 Want to stand out?
 Change up your tactics.

 As I’ve said before; sales is hard!
-Advances in social and mobile technologies combined with the sheer numbers of solutions flooding the market have made modern buyers more skeptical, peer driven, and empowered than ever before.
+Advances in social and mobile technologies combined with the sheer numbers of solutions flooding the market have made modern buyers more skeptical, peer-driven, and empowered than ever before.
 With immunity quickly building up to many sales tactics, modern sales professionals need to adapt.
 To quote one of the great Marshall Goldsmith‘s most famous books, “what got you here won’t get you there”.

 Don’t fall in love with your tactics!